 Many Americans don't get enough calcium.
 Your body needs calcium to build strong bones and help prevent osteoporosis (bone loss).

-The best way to get enough calcium is to eat more dairy products.
-Foods with added calcium and vitamin D can also help — and so can certain vegetables.
+One good way to get enough calcium is to eat more dairy or fortified soy versions of dairy products.
+Other foods with added calcium and vitamin D can also help — and so can certain vegetables.

 Take the list below with you the next time you go food shopping.